Team AckoAug 3, 2022

 Insurance cost: A Third-party Policy covers only third-party liabilities such as property damage and injury/loss of life of a third party.
 When you switch to a Comprehensive Plan, the coverage includes third-party liabilities and Own Damage Cover.
 Hence, the insurance premium increases substantially.
-Own Damage Cover is nothing but the coverage for your two-wheeler against damages, which a Third-party Plan does not provide.
+Own Damage Cover for two wheeler is nothing but the coverage for your two-wheeler against damages, which a Third-party Plan does not provide.
 The cost of a Comprehensive Two-wheeler Insurance Plan depends on several factors such as make/model, IDV, add-ons, geographical location, etc.

 Policy coverage: A Comprehensive Insurance Plan expands the scope of coverage due to the Own Damage cover.
 Your two-wheeler is prone to damages, and the Comprehensive policy covers damages to your vehicle caused due to accidents, fire, natural disasters, man-made calamities, etc. The policy also provides coverage if your bike/scooter is stolen or damaged beyond repair (total loss).

 IDV (Insured Declared Value): IDV is nothing but the market value (approximate) of your two-wheeler.
-The cost of Comprehensive Bike Insurance is primarily determined by the IDV.
+The cost of Comprehensive Bike policy is primarily determined by the bike's IDV.
 It is also the maximum sum assured amount that ACKO is liable to pay if the vehicle is damaged beyond repair (total loss) or stolen.
 ACKO provides you with the flexibility of tweaking the IDV as per your requirement.
 However, it’s better to set the correct IDV while buying two-wheeler insurance.
 Setting a lower IDV will result in you receiving a lower amount than you are liable to receive.
 On the contrary, if you set a higher IDV, you will pay a higher premium.

 Deductible: It is the amount of money you need to pay out of your pocket during claim settlement.
 There are mainly two types of deductibles: voluntary and compulsory.
 Voluntary deductible is a component that you can decide as per your preference.
 Opting for such a deductible will reduce the premium.
 However, during claim settlement, you will receive the claim after deducting the amount you agreed to pay.
 On the other hand, the compulsory deductible is a negligible amount you have to pay during claim settlement.

 No Claim Bonus (NCB): It is the discount you avail of on the premium during the renewal of the Comprehensive Policy.
 You can get the benefit of NCB discount provided you have made no claims during the tenure of the previous policy.
 Note that NCB discount is available only when you renew a policy and not while purchasing a new insurance plan.
-The No Claim Bonus discount can be as high as 50% for five consecutive claim-free years.
+The No Claim Bonus for bikes discount can be as high as 50% for five consecutive claim-free years.